cnamulanda/Triangle-Tracker/Readme.md

 ||Trianglewidth=5||
 ||Trianglebase 4||

 ## Known Bugs

 ## Technologies Used
-Languages used HTML and CSS.
+Languages used HTML, CSS and JavaScript
 ## Support and contact details

 ### License